flazepe/qeane/README.md

 *a ksoft.si token<br />
 *your user ID

-Just put everything in the config.example.json, rename it to config.json and voila!
+Just put everything in the config.example.json, rename it to config.json and voila!<br />
 If any problem occurs, please contact me.
 [My server discord](https://discord.gg/nXg4Yh7)